 An international teacher who advocates on behalf of disempowered women and youth globally, and insists on equality and respect in Buddhist life for both female monastics and lay sangha — she is both contemplatie and empowered for compassionate service.
 She was a 2008 recipient of the Outstanding Buddhist Women’s Award and currently serves as Vice President of the US Chapter of the Global Buddhist Association.
 Although Ven.
 Pannavati travels extensively, she offers Dharma Talks and Meditation at HW on a regular basis.
-Please see the Weekly Activities or find Venerable Pannavati’s calendar here.
+Please see the Embracing Simplicity Sangha Activities or find Venerable Pannavati’s calendar here.

 Founding Co-Abbot of Embracing Simplicity Hermitage, ordained in the Theravada and Mahayana (Chan) traditions.
 A former Taoist monk and an initiated yogi, he taught Tien Shen Pai Kung Fu, qigong, Tai Chi and Fitness for more than 26 years.
 As meditation counselor of the Hermitage, his finely honed skills add unspeakable depth to a practitioner’s experience.